 Which tours are the most fun?

 We're glad you asked!
 From hot air balloon rides to bike tours to all-access guided walks of Gaudí masterpieces, there are a dozen options to spice up your Barcelona tourism.
 A lot of the architecture-based sightseeing is enhanced by the history and descriptions that a guide can offer you.
-For a full list of all our tour options, click here.

 Good to Know